 Animal do not recursively evaluate their purposes.
 They do not abstract.
 A lioness, being hungry, engages in the hunt for food.
 She decides on the specific course that hunt might take as new data emerges to her senses concerning the presence of food.
 But she certainly does not deliberate on the purpose of hunting in the abstract.
 Humans do exactly this.
 We are said to be “self conscious” and are able therefore to deliberate not only on the process of executing a purpose, but on the purpose itself.

-It is these qualities that signal something special about human consciousness that needs explaining in terms of how it is that human consciousness in particular has such powers.
+It is these qualities that signal something special about human consciousness that needs explaining.
 At the same time, I have to explain how it is that we cannot locate this entity in a recursive examination of consciousness.
 Our self-consciousness does not permit discrimination of the personal from consciousness as a whole, even in the first person!

 I follow here briefly with a sketch of my theologically-grounded theory of mind.
-My first book covers this in more detail, but in brief it is this.
+See above linked articles and my first book all covering this in more detail.
 God is the source of the physical universe of spacetime.
 Into this universe, besides a physics of purposeless mechanism, something I have called “Cosmic Mind” is also added.
 Cosmic Mind is not a person, but rather a sort of field pervading space and time analogous to an electromagnetic field.
 Important here is that the field is in space and conditioned by time.
 It is non-material however.
 It does not convey any sort of proto-consciousness or panpsychism on the universe, but interacts only with certain complex organizations of matter-energy that we call brains.
 When nervous systems (of animals) become complex enough they are able to be perturbed or in some manner affected by Cosmic Mind and it is this interaction that manifests subjectively as consciousness.

 This is the quasi-Cartesian aspect of my view.
-It is quasi-Cartesian because mind is not added to brains in Cartesian fashion, but rather emerges from brains in response to, or because of, the universal presence of Cosmic Mind.
+It is quasi-Cartesian because mind is not added to brains in Cartesian fashion, but rather emerges from brains, a property dualism, in response to, or because of, the universal presence of Cosmic Mind.
 Yes, there is an “interaction problem”.
-As it turns out attempts a purely physical explanations of mind all have variations of the same problem.
-See the aforementioned “Fantasy Physics” article for elaboration on this.
+As it turns out attempts a purely physical explanations of mind (other than eliminativism) all have variations of the same problem.
+See the aforementioned “Fantasy Physics” article for much elaboration on this.